 During one of the nights, from 11pm, the barn will be transformed into a contemplative prayer space called The Labyrinth.
 This is a traditional concept consisting of a winding or circuitous path that leads into the centre of a floor pattern and back out again.
 The path is a metaphor for our spiritual journey and one is meant to take time to slowly walk it through while in an attitude of meditative prayer.

 Our Labyrinth may differ from traditional designs and philosophies – and, perhaps, from any previous labyrinths you’ve walked – but the purpose is similar: to encounter God through experience and allow time to reflect on who he is and who we are in Christ.
-We hope this year to involve all five senses!
+This year’s Labyrinth experience will involve all five senses!
 We’ll set the lighting low, light candles and accompany the experience with appropriate music.
 Many people find this to be a deeply moving exercise.

 Just as in life’s journey, you will encounter others on the path.
 It’s also ok to pause and hold a thought.
 And you may walk the Labyrinth as many times as you like.